This site is new. Let us know how to make it better.

 If you have questions or concerns about compliance with federal law, you should seek legal advice.

-Read the California Department of Public Health brochures for information on:
+The California Department of Public Health provides information on the penalties for:

 Sign up to get updates from the Office of Cannabis